Saturday 27 July

 Thekwini Stakes Grade 1

-The Festival of Racing on Super Saturday 28 July 2018 is Gold Circle’s grand and golden finale to Champion’s Season where the country’s leading thoroughbred marathon, the R1.25-million, eLAN Gold Cup, heads a comprehensive programme of events second only to that on Vodacom Durban July day.
+On Saturday 27 July 2019 Gold Circle’s grand and golden finale to Champion’s Season takes place at Greyville Racecourse.
+This is where the country’s leading thoroughbred marathon, the R1.25-million, eLAN Gold Cup, heads a comprehensive programme of events second only to that on Vodacom Durban July day.

 The 12-race meeting boasts no less than four Grade 1 events including the R1-million World Sports Betting Champions Cup over 1 800m and the top weight-for-age speed event, the R1-million Mercury Sprint over 1 200m.

 The World Sports Betting Champions Cup over 1 800m was for many decades run as the premier event at Clairwood Racecourse, formerly and famously run as the Clairwood Winter Handicap and the Mainstay 1800.
-Some thrilling finishes form part of the race’s history, most notably when the great Sea Cottage came from the back of the field to win in the mid sixties – he won it two years running – and then, that incredible race battle in 1987 between the then Rothmans July first and second placed runners, Bush Telegraph and Model Man, and the Gauteng raider Main Man.
+Some thrilling finishes form part of the race’s history, most notably when the great Sea Cottage came from the back of the field to win in the mid-sixties, a remarkable achievement which he went on to repeat in the following year.
+Then there was that incredible battle in 1987 between the then Rothmans July first and second placed runners, Bush Telegraph and Model Man, and the Gauteng raider Main Man.

 Four-year-old Model Man carried 57kg and was 8-10 favourite under Basil Marcus, Bush Telegraph with his July jockey Garth Puller up was set to carry 53kg with his July penalty and was 18-10 in the betting.
 Easy to back at 10-1 was Main Man in spite of Jeff Lloyd being his pilot.